FairRootGroup/FairSoft/README.md

 to compile and use FairRoot.
-To simplify the installation procedure of all these packages we provide a set of scripts which will automatically download, unpack, configure, build‚ and install all packages.
+To simplify the installation procedure of all these packages we provide a set of scripts which will automatically download, unpack, configure, build‚ and install all required software.

 The scripts work on most Linux flavors and on Mac OSX.
-If you encounter any problems please create an issue at https://github.com/FairRootGroup/FairSoft/issues.
+If you encounter any problems please create an issue at https://fairroot-redmine.gsi.de .
+To do this you have to register and/or login first.

 ##Prerequisites